Last Updated on May 17, 2023 by Matt

 - lightly kicking the tire

 For the best results and precision, I recommend Chrome 10-100 PSI Pencil Tire Gauge on Amazon.
-It’s super cheap, yet it shows pressures between 10 and 100 PSI, so it’s guaranteed to work with any scooter tire and it will show you the tire pressure with great precision.
+It’s affordable, displays pressures from 10 to 100 PSI, and works accurately with any scooter tire.

 How often should you check tire pressure?